-There has been a major shakeup in the leadership of the Philadelphia School District’s athletic department.
+There has been a major shake-up in the leadership of the Philadelphia School District's athletic department.

-Logan wrote in the e-mail, “The following individuals will no longer conduct business on behalf of the Office of Athletics for the School District of Philadelphia: Mr. Robert Coleman, Ms. Starr Davenport, and Mrs. Angela White.”
+Logan wrote in the email, "The following individuals will no longer conduct business on behalf of the Office of Athletics for the School District of Philadelphia: Mr. Robert Coleman, Ms. Starr Davenport, and Mrs. Angela White."

 The reason for the terminations was not disclosed.
-Coleman’s cell phone was turned off and he could not be reached for comment.
+Coleman's cellphone was turned off and he could not be reached for comment.

 "I'm very close with Robert," South Philadelphia High athletic director and football coach Frank "Roscoe" Natale said.
 "I'm really surprised by this.
 I'm as shocked as everybody else."

-Even though Coleman has been relieved of his duties with the school district, Robert Lombardi, executive director of the PIAA, said Coleman may be permitted to continue as District 12 chairman through June 30.
+Even though Coleman has been relieved of his duties with the school district, Robert Lombardi, executive director of the PIAA, said he may be permitted to continue as District 12 chairman through June 30.

 "The District 12 committee members will make that decision, probably at their next meeting," Lombardi said.
 "There's a provision in our constitution that allows each district to be autonomous when it comes to providing us with a representative."

-Mike Hawkins, formerly the athletic director and head football coach at Germantown, is District 12’s vice chairman.
-He was Coleman’s right-hand man, especially at district playoff and championship events.
+Mike Hawkins, formerly the athletic director and head football coach at Germantown, is District 12's vice chairman.

 "I certainly appreciated the confidence he showed in me to be part of that process," Sette said.
 "Our relationship was always positive.
 He was always good and fair to the Catholic League."